webdevphi/Winter-2018-Workshops/1-React/README.md

 *Babel*
 - Transpiler
 - Transpiles your new es201X code into older versions of javascript to support older browsers like Internet Explorer
-- Support for non tranditional JavaScript features like annotations and JSX - we care about JSX
+- Support for non-traditional JavaScript features like annotations and JSX - we care about JSX

 *JSX*
 - HTML templating superset of JavaScript
-- Write HTMl in JavaScript files with the ability to inject JavaScript into HTML!
+- Write HTML in JavaScript files with the ability to inject JavaScript into HTML!

 1 - First thing make sure you have node installed. https://nodejs.org/en/download/ (8 or 9 are fine, doesn't matter for this workshop)

-  - to make very node / npm is installed correctly on your computer try to run `node -v` and `npm -v` in a cmd prompt / terminal.
+  - to make sure node / npm is installed correctly on your computer try to run `node -v` and `npm -v` in a cmd prompt/terminal.

 2 - Make a folder called `intro-to-react` and initialize a package.json